abhiwand/atk/doc/source/glossary.rst

         algorithm, and sensitivity to small details in the training data (in other words, over-fitting) when generalizing to a testing data set.

-        From `Wikipedia\: Bias-Variance Tradeoff`_:

-            A first issue is the tradeoff between bias and variance. [#f2]_ Imagine that we have available several different, but equally good, training data sets.
-            A learning algorithm is biased for a particular input x if, when trained on each of these data sets, it is systematically incorrect when predicting the correct output for x.
-            A learning algorithm has high variance for a particular input x if it predicts different output values when trained on different training sets.
-            The prediction error of a learned classifier is related to the sum of the bias and the variance of the learning algorithm.
-            Generally, there is a tradeoff between bias and variance.
-            A learning algorithm with low bias must be "flexible" so that it can fit the data well.
-            But if the learning algorithm is too flexible, it will fit each training data set differently, and hence have high variance.
-            A key aspect of many supervised learning methods is that they are able to adjust this tradeoff between bias and variance (either automatically or by providing a bias/variance parameter that the user can adjust).

     Bias vs Variance

         In this context, "bias" means accuracy, while "variance" means